gluster/devblog/_posts/2019-04-05-gluster-3-12-vs-6-a-performance-oriented-overview.md

 *Time taken to create the db seems to be more in gluster-6 still investigating performance improvements.*

 Now let us look at some pg-bench results.
 Have created two disks *(Preallocated & Thinly-Provisioned)* .
 Added various parameters to check the performance.
 These volume options are set from ovirt-ui.
-Before running tests for stat-prefetch have run
+Before running tests for pg-bench have run
 `echo 3 > /proc/sys/vm/drop_caches && sync` on the hypervisor hosts.